avishshah11/YouTube-Video-Downloader/README.md

 KeyError: 'cipher'

-then you need to make following changes in extract.py and this file is located in pytube library.
+then you need to make following changes in extract.py by fixing some lines and this file is located in pytube library.

 cipher_url = [
                 parse_qs(formats[i]["cipher"]) for i, data in enumerate(formats)
             ]

+To

 cipher_url = [
                 parse_qs(formats[i]["signatureCipher"]) for i, data in enumerate(formats)
             ]

+Just change cipher to signatureCipher and you are done.

+Thanks